Bhat-Priyanka/Docker-And-Kubernetes-Projects/Deploy MongoDB and Mongo-Express using Kubernetes/README.md

     * It opens Mongo-Express browser page.

 ### Conclusion:
-If any changes have been made to MongoDB using Mongo-Express web page, the request will be forwarded to Mongo-Express external service and it will forward to Mongo Express Pod and then it will be connected to MongoDB internal service and then MongoDB Pod.
+If any changes have been made to MongoDB using Mongo-Express web page, the request will be forwarded to Mongo-Express external service and it will be forwarded to Mongo Express Pod and then it will be connected to MongoDB internal service and then to MongoDB Pod.